tn211/Minimax-Checkers/README.md

 **Multi-step capturing moves for User**

-after the first capture is made, `addi9onal_captures` is called to see if another capture is possible.
-If there is one, `addi9onal_capture_prompt` is called, which causes a window to appear asking the player if they'd like to make another capture or if they'd rather pass to the AI's turn.
+after the first capture is made, `additional_captures` is called to see if another capture is possible.
+If there is one, `additional_capture_prompt` is called, which causes a window to appear asking the player if they'd like to make another capture or if they'd rather pass to the AI's turn.

 ---

 **Multi-step capturing moves for AI**

-As with humans, after the first capture, `addi9onal_captures` is called to see if more are available.
+As with humans, after the first capture, `additional_captures` is called to see if more are available.
 If there is another capture, the AI will automatically take it, and it's executed by `AI_capture`.

 ---

 **King conversion at baseline**

 When a player's piece reaches the opposite side of the board, it is instantly crowned king (denoted by a golden halo around the piece) and the turn ends, even if other captures are available.
 This is handled inside the `checker_movement` method, where an `if` statement evaluates whether a piece of either color has reached king's row.
 This sets the `is_king` and `becoming_king` Booleans to True and the piece is outlined in gold.
-Since `addi9onal_jumps` are only evaluated if `becoming_king` is False, multi-step captures are disabled and the turn ends.
+Since `additional_jumps` are only evaluated if `becoming_king` is False, multi-step captures are disabled and the turn ends.

 ---